tedkim88/kdj-repo/README.md

 **Features**:
 - **Search Functionality**: Search for words and view their meanings.
-- **Add to Word List**: Add words to a custom list stored in Firebase.
+- **Add to Word List**: Add words to a temporary list before saving to DB
-- **Quiz**: Review words through quizzes based on your saved lists.
+- **Quiz**: Review words through quizzes based on your saved lists from firebase DB.
 - **Firebase Auth** : Email authentication is used for signing in, using Firebase Auth.
 - **FireStore Database** : NOSQL database has been used to save data coming from users(serverless)